mustafamusse/Randoop-tutorial/randoof-tutorial/step5.md

 There are many flags that can be used in order to create variataions of randoop tests.
 This can be used by adding "-- < flag >" at the end of the randoop command.

 <img src="https://github.com/mustafamusse/Randoop-tutorial/blob/main/randoof-tutorial/flags.png?raw=true" alt="location of the tests generated" style="width:300px;"/>

+Good job you have now created tests using randoop!